WanderingStar/gpx-cleanup/Readme.md

 and log in in your browser, then copy the URL from the browser and paste it at the script's prompt.

+Because this annoyed me to figure out: it doesn't really matter what the callback URL _is_.
+You don't need to be running a web service that knows how to handle OAuth2.
+Preferably, it's some URL you control, so nobody else can steal your token by looking at their logs (though how would they know to?).
+For example, I used the URL of a website I run.
+The important thing is that the URL is registered with the Foursquare API for your account.
+Otherwise you'll get a cryptic misconfiguration error when you open the URL the script asks you to open:

+> This app has a configuration problem and was unable to connect to your Foursquare account.
+>
+> Cause of error: Callback uri is not valid for this consumer

+The Foursquare API should redirect you to the callback URL with a `code=` query parameter.
+Copy the whole thing (or at least the `code=...`) and paste it at the script's prompt.

-The script then queries the Foursquare API to make a series of GPX tracks with that data.
+The script uses that code to query the Foursquare API for your checkins, and creates a series of GPX tracks with that data.
 These are tracks, not waypoints, because waypoints don't include the time information.

+The times in these GPX tracks are in UTC, though they don't have a `Z` or `+00:00` time zone marker.

 Because the Foursquare API limits the number of calls you can make per day, this processes one month worth of checkins at a time and can be run each day until